platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 For more information, see how to [define relationships between your apps](/create-apps/multi-app/relationships.md).
 {{< /note >}}

-You can as many relationships as you want to your app configuration:
+You can add as many relationships as you want to your app configuration:

 ```yaml {configFile="app"}
 relationships: